kitnil/awesome/README.md

 - [chartpy](https://github.com/cuemacro/chartpy) - Easy to use Python API wrapper to plot charts with matplotlib, plotly, bokeh and more
 - [chaco](https://github.com/enthought/chaco) - Chaco is a Python package for building interactive and custom 2-D plots.
 - [mplleaflet](https://github.com/jwass/mplleaflet) - Easily convert matplotlib plots from Python into interactive Leaflet web maps.
-- [sklearn-evaluation](https://github.com/edublancas/sklearn-evaluation) - scikit-learn model evaluation made easy: plots, tables and markdown reports.
+- [sklearn-evaluation](https://github.com/edublancas/sklearn-evaluation) - Machine learning model evaluation made easy: plots, tables, HTML reports, experiment tracking and Jupyter notebook analysis.
 - [plotdevice](https://github.com/plotdevice/plotdevice) - Create 2D graphics on the Mac with Python code
 - [holoviews](https://github.com/holoviz/holoviews) - With Holoviews, your data visualizes itself.
 - [django-chartit](https://github.com/chartit/django-chartit) - A Django app to plot charts and pivot charts directly from the models.
 Uses HighCharts and jQuery JavaScript libraries to render the charts on the webpage.